mattgodbolt/xania/README.md

 `make check-format` to just see if everything's formatted as it should be.
 At some point we'll make this part of the CI process.

+### Environment Variables

+The mud processes use some environment variables for configuration.
+Out of the box, `make start` will set reasonable defaults for these.
+However, if you are doing development and launching the processes from an IDE then you may want to set them.
+The project includes an example VS Code `launch.json` that sets these.

+- MUD_AREA_DIR:  Static game database files.
+- MUD_DATA_DIR:  The base directory of all runtime data.
+The mud uses these subdirectories:
+   - player/ (player character files)
+   - gods/ (configuration for deities)
+   - system/ (other player generated data e.g. ban lists and bug lists)
+   - log/ (the mud processes are unaware of this as log output is redirected from to stdout & stderr)
+- MUD_HTML_DIR:  Static and dynamically generated HTML.

 ### Tests

 There are some very early tests.
 To run the tests, use `make test`, or run them from your IDE.